grab/engineering-blog/_posts/2023-07-07-zero-traffic-cost.md

 tags: [Engineering, Kafka, Performance, Access control]
 comments: true
 cover_photo: /img/zero-traffic-cost/cover.jpg
 excerpt: "Grab's data streaming infrastructure runs in the cloud across multiple Availability Zones for high availability and resilience, but this also incurs staggering network traffic cost.
-In this article, we are describing how enabling our Kafka consumers to fetch from the closest replica helped us significantly improve the cost efficiency of our design."
+In this article, we describe how enabling our Kafka consumers to fetch from the closest replica helped significantly improve the cost efficiency of our design."
 ---

 ## Introduction